Love Live! Hasunosora Girls' High School Idol Club: Hasunosora Girls' High School Idol Club

 Unlike other Love Live! series where they are formed mid-story, Hasunosora's School Idol Club was divided into three units since the start of the project.

+Students who have graduated are denoted with an asterisk.

 Cerise Bouquet

 is the oldest unit in the club.
 The unit is described as a "cute and traditional" group similar to those in other projects.